aws/aws-toolkit-vscode/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- If applicable, add screenshots to help explain your problem. -->

 **Your Environment**
 - OS:
- - JetBrains' Product:
+- JetBrains product:
- - JetBrains' Product Version:
+- JetBrains product version:
- - Toolkit Version:
+- AWS Toolkit version:
- - SAM CLI Version:
+- SAM CLI version:
- - JVM/Python Version:
+- JVM/Python version:

 **Additional context**
 <!-- Add any other context about the problem here. -->